 With no insider connections, Julie ran two aspirational, 100% PAC-free campaigns in 2018 and 2020, driving over 80,000 miles, and garnering more votes than any Democrat in the history of District 25.

 It was the corruption and the attacks on healthcare that finally did it for Julie.
 When Congress came after healthcare for the elderly, for sick children, working Texans, and people with disabilities, all so millionaires and multi-national corporations could get a tax cut —- that's what lit the fire.

 That's when Julie knew, and it's what spurred her two aspirational, grassroots runs for Congress in 2018 and 2020.

 Julie believes that if we're going to restore our democracy, we have to end the corrupting influence of big money, and that we have to change the way we do politics in this country.

-For too long, politicians have used bigotry and fear to try to divide Texans, while pocketing huge donations from corporate donors in the for-profit insurance industry, the banking industry, private prisons, and weapons manufacturers.
+For too long, politicians have used bigotry and fear to try to divide all of us, while they pocket huge donations from corporate donors in the for-profit insurance industry, the banking industry, private prisons, and weapons manufacturers.
 It's time for real change.

-Julie lives in Austin with her husband, Matt, three cats, a dog, and their kids.
+Julie lives in Austin with her husband, Matt Oliver, five cats, a dog, and their kids.